-For several years, a program of food subsidies in the form of food packages has been operating.
-So, over the course of 2021 many socially vulnerable families took part in the program.
+A social store works in the Nyva Trudova village where meat is sold at almost its cost.
+And for several years, a program of food subsidies in the form of food packages has been operating.
+Many socially vulnerable families took part in the program.
 These are single mothers, people with disabilities and other categories.
-A social store works in the Niva Trudova village where meat is sold at almost its cost.
-Food packages, along with 200 kg of meat, were also delivered to the soldiers fighting in Donbas.
+A major such category in 2022 has become the temporarily displaced families from regions that fell under Russian occupation.
+Special food packages, containing around 40 tonnes of stewed pork, were also delivered to the soldiers fighting on the front lines.

 Among the most significant projects aimed at the development of local infrastructure is the work of the public organization "Svitla Oselya", uniting the work of 86 condominiums and providing them with consulting and legal assistance.
-With the active participation of the pig-breeding division of KSG Agro, the development strategy of the village of Niva Trudovaya was developed.
+With the active participation of the pig-breeding division of KSG Agro, the development strategy of the village of Nyva Trudova was developed.